skg-if/ext-tmpl/index.md

 {: .important }
 The documentation must be written in [Markdown](https://www.markdownguide.org) and will be compiled automatically using [Jekyll](https://jekyllrb.com) against the [Just the Docs](https://just-the-docs.com) theme.
-Once compiled successully it will be deployed on GitHub Pages.
+Once compiled successfully it will be deployed on GitHub Pages.
 Please follow the indications and the examples provided and feel free to customise it as long as it complies with the overall workflow.